Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Numerical results

 \section{Numerical results}

-In this section, we present our results for the sensitivities of the detectors listed in Table~\ref{detectors_table1} to the NSI parameters $\varepsilon^{uV}_{\alpha \beta}$ and $\varepsilon^{dV}_{\alpha \beta}$ ($\alpha, \beta = e, \mu, \tau$) after 3 years of data taking at the ESS.
+In this section, we present our results for the expected sensitivities of the detectors listed in Table~\ref{detectors_table1} to the NSI parameters $\varepsilon^{uV}_{\alpha \beta}$ and $\varepsilon^{dV}_{\alpha \beta}$ ($\alpha, \beta = e, \mu, \tau$) after 3 years of data taking at the ESS.
 Using Eq.~(\ref{eq:events}), we first compute the CE$\nu$NS signal rates predicted by the SM, as well as the expected background.
-Then we give the sensitivities of the different detectors to the NSI parameters taken one at a time, and quantify the improvement expected if two detectors operate simultaneously.
-Next we switch on a second NSI parameter, and show the region allowed by each detector in the corresponding two-dimensional parameter space.
+Then we give the expected sensitivities of the different detectors to the NSI parameters taken one at a time, and quantify the improvement expected if two detectors operate simultaneously.
+Next we switch on a second NSI parameter, and show the future expected sensitivity of each detector in the corresponding two-dimensional parameter space.
 Finally, we show how using two detectors helps to partially break the degeneracies between different NSI parameters, and identify some of the most efficient detector combinations.